LiveSplit/LiveSplit/README.md

 - getattemptcount
 - getcompletedcount

-Commands that return True/False whether or not the request succeeds:
+Commands that return True/False as a value or whether or not the request succeeds:

+- globalhotkeysenabled
 - savelayout
 - savesplits
 - savelayoutas FILEPATH